Texas Lottery Second Chance Scratch Off Games and Drawings: Odds for “The Luck Zone”

 With 5.8 million tickets sold, your odds of winning a big second chance drawing here were 1 in 65,852.
 But that’s only if everybody took the time to enter the second chance drawing.
 So how many entered the second chance drawing?

 I don’t know, and while the Texas Lottery has some of the most detailed lottery sale information I’ve seen, I could not find data on how many second chance drawing entries were received.
 I know from the Oregon Lottery’s second chance drawing records (where, like Texas, you have to enter the losing ticket online only), that only about 6.7% of tickets are entered into the second chance drawing.
+A couple of recent Colorado Lottery 2nd Chance drawings had between 15% and 20% of the available tickets entered.

 Much better than the 1 in 810,000 odds you had of winning the game’s original $100,000 top prize.